Dolores Donlon: Career

 Born in 1920 in Philadelphia and raised in Upper Darby Township, Pennsylvania, Donlon attended a convent school in Tarrytown, New York.
 She later trimmed a few years off her age by claiming 1926 was her year of birth when she began modeling in the mid-1940s under the name Pat Van Iver. for the Walter Thornton Model Agency.
 She began acting in 1948 with uncredited walk-on parts in movies including Dough Girls and Easter Parade.

 In 1946, she was elected Queen of the Ball by the New York Press Photographers Association.
 By 1954, she was playing credited roles in movies such as The Long Wait and Security Risk, and appearing in television series.
 Her television credits include roles in Have Gun - Will Travel, The Texan, Richard Diamond, Private Detective, Maverick, Perry Mason, The Jack Benny Program, 77 Sunset Strip and I Love Lucy.

-In 1957, Donlon was Playboy's August Playmate of the Month.
+In 1957, Donlon was Playboys August Playmate of the Month.

 She starred in Italian director Franco Rossi's 1961 film Nude Odyssey.